xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 ### Adding Color Swatches to Products Using Product-Specific Attributes

-If you need to add color swatches to just a couple of products in your store, and/or the color swatches need to be unique for each of the products, it is recommended that you add them at the level of attributes of specific products.
+If you need to add color swatches to just a couple of products in your store, and/or the color swatches need to be unique for each of the products, it is recommended that you add them at the level of product-specific attributes of products.

 Here's how to do it: